sermon: John 3:16: Does God Really Love the World?

 Herbert W. Armstrong used to say if the world believes something, it is probably wrong.
-Now this was said in the context of religion and he certainly did not mean that the world did not get anything at all right.
+This was said in the context of religion and he certainly did not mean that the world did not get anything at all right.
 It was not wrong in every single thing that it did.
-But I think that toward the end of his life very many disbelieved what he said, or at least ignored and disregarded his advice because the Worldwide Church of God leadership, almost as soon as he died, began a headlong plunge back into what the world believes.
+But I think that toward the end of his life, very many disbelieved what he said, or at least ignored and disregarded his advice, because the Worldwide Church of God leadership, almost as soon as he died, began a headlong plunge back into what the world believes.

 He also said during a sermon, and if I recall correctly it was around 1977 or 1978, that he first detected Laodiceanism in the church in 1969.
 That is twenty-six years ago.
 It has taken a long time for it to build up a full head of steam, but it did build, and it has rent the church into very many pieces.

 Laodiceanism is not of the Spirit of God.
 I think it would be good for you to turn to Revelation 3.
 It is not of the Spirit of God because Christ is highly critical of it.

 Revelation 3:16-17 So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of my mouth.
 Because you say, I am rich, and have become wealthy, and have need of nothing—and do not know that you are wretched, miserable, poor, blind, and naked.

 Obviously Laodiceanism has a source other than the Head of the church, and in this context there is only one other possible source.
 Laodiceanism is an attitude that came into the church from the world.
 And we have taught that it is an attitude of spiritual listlessness, or we might say a lack of zeal, that causes one to neglect his spiritual responsibilities.